-Is a Presumption of Equal Parenting Time in Arizona Good for Children?
+Is There a Presumption of Equal Parenting Time in Arizona?

 Renowned psychologist, Dr. Phillip Stahl, spoke at the 2015 American Bar Association Spring Family Law Conference on the subject of whether a presumption of equal parenting time makes sense.
 The title of the program was “Revisiting Shared Parental Access – Is a Presumption of Equal Parenting Time the Appropriate Template for Custody Determination?”.

-Dr. Stahl began by pointing our that family law attorneys and judges have historically focused upon the best interests of the children.
+Dr. Stahl began by pointing out that family law attorneys and judges have historically focused on the best interests of the children.
 He characterized the move in some states to a presumption of shared parenting time as a change in a focus from the best interests of the children to, instead, a focus on parental rights.
-He urged caution in making such a large shift in focus when these decisions have “an impact on children for years and years”.
+He urged caution in making such a large shift in focus when these decisions have “an impact on children for years and years.”

-Dr. Stahl pointed out that not all parents are competent or even equally competent to provide for a child’s physical, emotional, or other needs.
-Parents will likely have different parental temperament, including nurturing, authoritative, and permissive.
-While sharing that research indicates an authoritative parenting style is the best parental temperament for children, he was quick to distinguish an authoritative temperament from a dictatorial style, which is unhealthy for children.
+Dr. Stahl pointed out that not all parents are competent or even equally qualified to provide for a child’s physical, emotional, or other needs.
+Parents will likely have different parental temperaments, including nurturing, authoritative, and permissive.
+While sharing that research indicates an authoritative parenting style is the best parental attitude for children, he was quick to distinguish an authoritative temperament from a dictatorial style, which is unhealthy for children.